 Many such interactions between op amp electrical characteristics influence one another.
 With the increasing need for low power consumption in applications like wireless sensing nodes, the Internet of Things (IoT) and building automation, understanding these trade-offs has become vital to ensure optimal end-equipment performance with the lowest possible power consumption.
-In the first installment of this three-part blog post series, I’ll describe some of the power-to-performance trade-offs of DC gain in precision nanopower op amps.
+In the first installment of this two-part blog post series, I’ll describe some of the power-to-performance trade-offs of DC gain in precision nanopower op amps.

 You probably remember from school the classic inverting (Figure 1) and noninverting (Figure 2) gain configurations of op amps.